-There are many different routes you could go down, and recently we’ve published some courses which could help you to make this dream into a reality.
+There are many different routes you could go down, and recently we’ve published some animal care courses which could help you to make this dream a reality.
 We’re highlighting them today, along with the jobs they could help you secure.

-Dog training is something which requires skill and knowledge, and it also requires certification and training.
-If you’re someone who is passionate about dogs and dog training, this Diploma in Dog Training is a great opportunity, and will allow you to become a professional Dog Training.
+Dog training is something that requires skill and knowledge, and it also requires certification and training.
+If you’re passionate about dogs and dog training, this Diploma in Dog Training is a great opportunity and will allow you to become a professional Dog Training.
 This excellent Diploma in Dog Training will teach you all the basic commands, and various training techniques, so you’ll be training any dog in no time!
-This Diploma in Dog Training covers all the fundamentals, including: dog psychology, basic training theory, types of training, anxiety in dogs, how to correct problem behaviour, and how to make dogs happy.
+This Diploma in Dog Training covers all the fundamentals, including dog psychology, basic training theory, types of training, anxiety in dogs, how to correct the problem behaviour, and how to make dogs happy.
 The average salary of a Dog Trainer in the US is $35,127.